 Many volunteers are needed to make camp a success, so please consider volunteering.
 Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained).
 Scouts in troops, crews and ships can also volunteer.
 An adult/guardian must register with a Tiger (going into 1st grade).

-In addition to shooting BB guns and archery, and playing games like human-hungry, hungry hippos, Scouts will be working towards achieving parts of the following adventures (advancements).
+In addition to shooting BB guns and archery, and playing games, Scouts will be working towards achieving parts of the following adventures (advancements) and Scout skills.

 Tigers (going into 1st grade)

 - Tiger Tag

 - Germs Alive